brandonaaron/jquery-spellcheck/README.markdown

 * `ignorecaps`: 1 to ignore words with all caps, 0 to check them
 * `ignoredigits`: 1 to ignore digits, 0 to check them

 If there are spelling errors it outputs them to a div with the ID "spellcheckresults" appended to the body and positioned directly under the input.
-Within this div it creates a definition list (<dl>) with the misspelled word as the title (<dt>) and each suggestion as the definition (<dd>).
+Within this div it creates a definition list (&lt;dl&gt;) with the misspelled word as the title (&lt;dt&gt;) and each suggestion as the definition (&lt;dd&gt;).

 ## License